usnistgov/OSCAL/docs/prose/Profile-Semantics.md

 Expected/okay:

-* Controls from the same groups (in the same catalogs) coming in via different invocation pathways
+* Controls from the same groups (in the same catalogs) coming in via different import pathways

 ## Profile Resolution